 Are Meals Included on Amtrak Trains?

 Meals are already included in bedroom or roomette packages, but not in the coach.
-So, if you’re riding in the coach section and you do not want to bring food or snacks during the trip, you can simply go to the dining car and make a reservation.
+So, if you’re riding in the coach section and you do not want to bring food or snacks during the trip, you can simply go to the shopping and dining car and make a reservation.

 Where Does Amtrak Go from NYC?